 - A user attempts to access a PingAccess web application configured with an authentication requirement list containing the values, such as password and certificate.

-- PingAccess redirects the user to PingFederate requesting either password or certificate user authentication.
+- PingAccess redirects the user to PingFederate requesting either password or

 - PingAccess ensures that the authentication method matches the requirements and redirects the user to the originally requested application with the PingAccess cookie set.

 - The user navigates to the application and access is granted.